yuanqing/create-figma-plugin/README.md

 ## Configuration

-All configuration options for your plugin are specified on the **`"create-figma-plugin"`** key of your `package.json` file.
+All configuration options for the plugin are specified on the **`"create-figma-plugin"`** key of our `package.json` file.

 ### `"name"`

-The display name of your plugin.
+The display name of the plugin.

 #### *Example*